foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 * **therefore you can only update to v2.0 from v1.5!**, so if you are working on v1.x and you want to update to v2.0, first update to 1.5!
 * replace source code => see bottom of page
 * use the new structure of config files (rename custom.config.php to custom_config.php), follow the steps in the updated [Installation details]({{ site.baseurl }}/en/installation-details)
+* be aware that the content of the config file changed in syntax! renaming the file to custom_config.php **is not enough!**
 * add the following code to the top of your /webroot/.htaccess in order to redirect some urls from v1.x

 ```